Haivision/srt/docs/packet-filtering-and-fec.md

 * **rows**: The number of rows in your FEC matrix (which is the equivalent of the size of each column).
 This parameter is optional and defaults to 1.
-If the value is >=2, this usually corresponds to the exact number of rows.
-But two other special cases are allowed:
+If the value is >=2, this corresponds to the exact number of rows.
+Beside this, two other special cases are allowed:

     * 1: in this case you have a row-only configuration (no columns)

-    * -N: the exact number of rows (where N is >=2), but in a single column configuration.
-For example, if you specify columns = 4, rows = -10 the row control FEC packet is not generated.
+	* -N (where N >= 2): column-only configuration.
+In this case N designates the exact size of a column, but the FEC control packet for rows will not be generated (in other words, the **cols** parameter designates in this case only a number of columns in one series)

 * **layout**: The format of the FEC matrix.
 The possible values are: